-We are proud to release our first complete search feature for VarSome.
-This expands the existing search functionality of VarSome, enabling you to search not only for variants, but also to perform word searches over the entire contents of VarSome: articles, diseases, phenotypes, genes, ClinVar & UniProt variants.
+Our complete search feature expands the existing search functionality of VarSome, enabling you to search not only for variants, but also to perform word searches over the entire contents of VarSome: articles, diseases, phenotypes, genes, ClinVar & UniProt variants.
 Importantly this includes content provided by our user community.

 shox: finds all the genes, disease, articles etc. that mention the SHOX gene.